AppPETs/developer-guidelines/GLOSSARY.md

 - https://en.wikipedia.org/wiki/Pseudonymization

 ## Root / Jailbreak
-Root / Jailbreak describes the process of extending a user’s rights on the end device.
+Root / Jailbreak describes the process of extending a user's rights on the end device.
 After a jailbreak the administrator rights are held by the user and no longer by the manufacturer, as is the case with standard Desktop Computers, which means the user will be able to remove usage restrictions, fix security gaps or remove undesired, preinstalled applications.
 With access to system partitions and operating system relevant files it is also possible to cause damage to the operating system.